 The next day I saw my friend at school and she said, “Your sister is crazy.
 Cool but crazy.”
 I asked what she meant and she said, “Didn’t she tell you?
 She came over last night with a baseball bat and smashed the lights on my dad’s truck.
 She would’ve done more, but my dad came out to stop her.”

 Later I asked my sister about it, “Weren’t you afraid of him?”
 She said, “No. I told him if he touched me – or any other kids in the neighborhood, including his own – that our brothers and all of their friends from the neighborhood would destroy his truck and that would just be the beginning.
 Then I called him a f*cker.”

 We laughed, but I knew she would always have my back.

 So how do you process grief without numbing yourself?
 “Sit with” the memories, light some candles, burn some incense, cry your frickin’ face off, laugh like you’re a lunatic.
 Rinse and repeat.
 When you stop crying, go through old photos and remember some more.
 Cry some more and then give yourself a break.

 Grief isn’t a static feeling.
 Numbness is a form of denial and there’s a reason it’s part of the grieving process.
-And just when you think you’re “over it” a tidal wave of grief will swallow you whole and you’ll wish you could remember how to be numb.
+And, just when you think you’re “over it” a tidal wave of grief will swallow you whole and you’ll wish you could remember how to be numb.

 Me… I’m so far in denial right now, I feel like a sociopath.
-The day after she died, I looked up at the night sky and said, “Where are you?”
+The day after my sister died, I looked up at the night sky and said, “Where are you?”
 Instantly I heard her sarcastic response as clear as if she was sitting right next to me.
 She said simply, “In processing.”

 Funny.
 I never pictured a queue on the “other side.”

 She was one helluva strong woman while she was alive and I have no doubt that she’ll find a way to let me know she’s ridding the world of bad guys on a much grander scale now.
-God, I hope the denial never wears off!
+God, I hope the denial never completely wears off!